LiliamBuild and Guide

 Liliam is designed as a PVP specialist, with both S2&3 capable of inflicting high damage and debilitating effects, while her S1 passive makes controlling her impossible.

-Due to her single target nature, Liliam isn’t a favored choice for pure cleave playstyle, which aims to obliterate the enemy team on their very first turn.
+Due to her single target nature, Liliam isn’t a favored choice for pure cleave playstyle which aim to obliterate the enemy team on their very first turn.
 With that said, Liliam is still certainly capable of dealing massive damage to enemies when built with pure offense in mind if that’s what you’re after.

 While Liliam doesn’t instantly slot into top tier cleave compositions she does have a place in bruiser based teams building tankier with defensive shells and matrix sets.
 When played in this way, Liliam will sacrifice a lot of her damage and most of her one-shot potential in exchange for a playstyle that allows her to completely ignore control effects while dishing out [stuns] and [seals] of her own.
 With this playstyle, Liliam can serve as a foil to HP scaling characters, healers, and control compositions while being an all-inclusive self-buffing package of her own to then whittle down foes while also unleashing her more controlling aspects.